-On July 1, 2022, the Organization entered into a line of credit agreement which expires on July 1, 2024.
-During the availability period, the Organization is authorized to draw on the line of credit for up to \$20,000,000.
-The remaining available balance was not draw during 2023 or 2022.
-The unused commitment fee of the line of credit is 0.15% per year.
+On July 1, 2022, the Organization entered into a secured line-of-credit agreement which expires on July 31, 2026.
+During the availability period, the Organization is authorized to draw on the line of credit for up to \$30,000,000.
+The remaining available balance was not drawn upon during 2024 or 2023.
+The unused commitment fee of the line of credit is the rate per year equal to Daily Secured Overnight Financing Rate (SOFR) plus 1.30%.